 Stages of the RFP Process

-A company will kick off the RFP process after identifying a need.
-They will assemble the key stakeholders to determine the project scope, budget, and goals.
+A company will kick off the proposal management process after identifying a need.
+They will assemble key stakeholders to determine the project scope, budget, and goals.
 Ideally, your sales team will catch wind of an RFP early and notify you to start pre-proposal research.

 |Draft & Issue||

 Next, the procurement team will put together an RFP with a long list of questions.
 Either you will receive the RFP exclusively or find it publicly in an online bid portal.
 As soon as it lands in your hands, it’s go-time to package a winning proposal. 🚀

 After accepting all interested bids, they will score the proposals based on the agreed-upon evaluation criteria and narrow down the list.
 If you make the cut, keep your response saved as a reference for the next RFP.
 It’s a winning one. 👏